dtoczala/watson-landing-page/README.md

 - [Build a configurable, retail-ready chatbot](https://developer.ibm.com/code/journey/create-cognitive-retail-chatbot/) - this is a good example of integrating usage of [Conversation](https://github.com/dtoczala/watson-landing-page#watson-assistant-formerly-conversation) and [Discovery](https://github.com/dtoczala/watson-landing-page#discovery), along with some other things.
 It includes code as well.
 - [How to build an enhanced chatbot with Watson Conversation](https://developer.ibm.com/recipes/tutorials/how-to-build-an-enhanced-chatbot-with-watson-conversation/) - tutorial shows how to build a Watson chatbot that is integrated with Facebook Messenger.
 - [Create a news chatbot to deliver content through Facebook Messenger](https://www.ibm.com/developerworks/library/cc-cognitive-chatbot-facebook/index.html) - this three part series goes over creating a chatbot application that integrates with Facebook and Slack.
 The orchestration application is written in Java.
+- [Learn how to export & import a Watson Assistant workspace](https://github.com/rodalton/export-import-wa-workspace) - great little guide done by [Ronan Dalton](https://github.com/rodalton) (with curl examples) of how to migrate your work via API calls from one Watson Assistant workspace to another.

 **Code**
 - [Conversation API Reference](https://www.ibm.com/watson/developercloud/conversation/api/v1/) - The API reference page.